Arjuyx-gif/TrackMySpend/README.md

 I built this project while learning Flutter, and it covers:

-Adding and viewing expenses
+-Adding and viewing expenses

-Categorizing spending
+-Categorizing spending

-Simple charts and clean UI
+-Simple charts and clean UI

 This is my beginner project to practice Flutter and improve my app development skills.